 What scores are needed to qualify for gifted education services?

-To qualify for gifted education services in FHPS, students must score in the 96th percentile or in the 9th stanine on the district’s abilities test or on an approved full-scale IQ test.
+To qualify for gifted education services in FHPS, students must score in the 96th percentile or in the 9th stanine on the district’s ability test or on an approved full-scale IQ test.

 For what reasons would I consider outside testing?